Example Network Resource Configurations

 • To create API gateways and deploy APIs on them, you must belong to one of the following:

 • Policies must be defined to give the API gateways you create access to additional resources, if necessary.
-See Create a Policy to Give API Gateway Users Access to Functions.
+See Create Policies to Control Access to Network and API Gateway-Related Resources.

 This topic gives examples of how you might configure network resources for API gateways with a serverless function as a back end: